 Then, at the New England Conservatory of Music, I stumbled upon Jewish music.
 I discovered that my own cultural lineage, the very thing I’d been avoiding, was such a treasure.

 THE WHOLE SONG These days, I love biking, composting and letting my three kids stay up too late.
 We often hit the 100-book limit at the library.
 We live with two parakeets and a guinea pig named Oreo.
 One of our favorite family moments was singing Total Eclipse of the Heart on the way to see the actual eclipse.
-Current project: Navigating a two-year-long adventure in Israel.
+Current project: Moving our family to Israel.

 I am also Harvard educated.
 I’ve received multiple honors for my music and my leadership across the years, including the Planetree Music Video Award and an invitation to Hanukkah party at the White House in 2014.